All Products

 image

-4. In the Grant Permission panel, grant permissions to the RAM user.
+4. In the Grant Permission panel, configure the following:

-• System policies: policies that are created by Alibaba Cloud.
-You can use but cannot modify these policies.
+• System policies: Created and maintained by Alibaba Cloud.
+You can use these policies but cannot modify them.
 Version updates of the policies are maintained by Alibaba Cloud.
-For more information, see Services that work with RAM.
+For the full list, see Services that work with RAM.

 Note